theochem/iodata/docs/getting_started.rst

 Script usage
 ------------

-The simplest way to use IOData, without writing any code is to use the ``iodata-convert`` script.
+The simplest way to use IOData, without writing any code, is to use the ``iodata-convert`` script.

 .. code-block:: bash

-    iodata-convert in.fchk out.molden
+    iodata-convert input.fchk output.molden

 See the :code:`--help` option for more details on usage.